Sleep Apnea Treatment in Austin TX

 Nightguards and CPAP Machines

 CPAP (Continuous Positive Airway Pressure) machines are the most common treatment for sleep apnea.
 These machines provide a continuous, gentle flow of air through a comfortable mask worn during sleep to prevent tissue relaxation and treat apnea.
 For minor cases of OSA, oral appliances (nightguards) are often recommended.
-These appliances are designed to move your jaw and throat into a more healthy position, preventing the collapse of oral tissues and helping your breathe properly throughout the night.
+These appliances are designed to move your jaw and throat into a healthier position, preventing the collapse of oral tissues and helping you breathe properly throughout the night.